BoldGrid/post-and-page-builder/readme.txt

 = 1.21.0 =
 * New Feature: Table Designer - Add tables to posts / pages, with the abilitiy to customize borders, backgrounds, and more. [#98](https://github.com/BoldGrid/post-and-page-builder/issues/98)
+* Optimization: Only load animate.min.css on pages / posts that specifically utilizie it.

 = 1.20.1 =
 * Bug Fix: Fix translucency issues with Full Width Rows.